58534 Logos

-58534 Logos, or as a binary system (58534) Logos-Zoe (provisional designation '), is a trans-Neptunian object and binary system from the classical Kuiper belt, approximately 77 km in diameter.
-The bright cubewano belongs to the cold population and has a 66-kilometer (41 miles) sized companion named Zoe.
+58534 Logos, or as a binary system (58534) Logos–Zoe (provisional designation '), is a likely trans-Neptunian contact binary or close-binary triple system in the cold classical population of the Kuiper belt.
+The contact binary is approximately 77 km in diameter. and has a 66-kilometer (41 miles) companion named Zoe.
 The system mass is 4.58±0.07×10^17 kg.

 In the Gnostic tradition, Logos and Zoe are a paired emanation of the deity, and part of its creation myth.

 Hubble Space Telescope observations of variations in brightness that indicate that Logos itself is likely a close binary or contact binary.
 It rotates with a period of 17.4 hours.

 Orbit

 A 10-million-year integration of the orbit shows that it is a classical Kuiper belt object that does not get closer to the Sun than 38.8 AU or further than 52.1 AU.